exsurgo/ProjectTemplates/Readme.md

 - All templates should be as usable as possible
 - Use the least amount of code possible.
 - Use PascalCase/TitleCase for all classes (top-level views, not instances).
+- Use lowercase for class aliases.
 - Assign itemId to all components.
-Use these itemdId's in all selectors/refs.
+- All classes should be assigned aliases.
+- Selectors should use the parent user alias followed by the clientId where possible.
+Ex: "mypanel #myButton"
 - Custom CSS/Styles should be avoided.
 - Use detailed comments in controller code for new user education.
 - All main view classes should be named MainView and have it's itemId set to mainView.